Four friends posted photos enjoying Idaho college life. Hours later they were killed

 Last known movements

-On Wednesday, new details emerged about the events leading up to the murders and the victims’ last known movements before they died.
+New details continue to emerge about the events leading up to the murders and the victims’ last known movements before they died.

-That night, Chapin and Kernodle went to a party together on the university campus, while Mogen and Goncalves went to a bar in the downtown area.
+That night, Chapin and Kernodle went to a party together at the Sigma Chi fraternity house on the university campus, while Mogen and Goncalves went to The Corner Club bar in the downtown area of the city.

 They are all believed to have returned to the property sometime after 1.45am.